Table of contents

 AWS Direct Connect

-One can configure Direct Connect with various logical connections, and it opens the gateways to AWS tools which can range from Elastic Compute Cloud to Relational Database Service.
-Furthermore, this connectivity is capable enough to handle various tasks that would require significant and frequent AWS data transfers.
+Direct Connect can be configured with various logical connections, opening the gateways to AWS tools ranging from Elastic Compute Cloud to Relational Database Service.
+Furthermore, this connectivity can handle tasks requiring significant and frequent AWS data transfers.
 Therefore, it is a given that Direct Connect can support lean or predictable data usage patterns, including real-time audio-visual feeds.

-While Direct Connect sounds like a fortified internet connection, it is different than the regular internet one uses.
-Direct Connect is all about creating a different network connection between the AWS servers and the client-server.
-So, while it sounds similar to the internet, it is different as Direct Connect doesn’t run on the internet.
-This aspect wicks away any potential internet outages or over-reliance on local internet providers as AWS has your bases covered.
+While Direct Connect sounds like a fortified internet connection, it differs from the regular internet one uses.
+Direct Connect creates a different network connection between the AWS and client servers.
+So, while it sounds similar to the Internet, it differs as Direct Connect doesn’t run on the Internet.
+This aspect wicks away any potential internet outages or over-reliance on local providers, as AWS covers your bases.

 Useful Link: Amazon Web Services Disaster Recovery